 The IMC is the investment profession's benchmark entry-level qualification and is used by investment professionals to demonstrate competence for regulatory purposes.
 The IMC offers an excellent foundation and enhancement to careers in the investment profession.
-Many IMC holders continue their professional development by studying for the Chartered Financial Analyst (CFA) Program.
+Many IMC holders continue their professional development by studying for the CFA® designation.

 Do I need to have completed any other qualifications prior to taking the IMC?